**These posts often contain affiliate links. Please see our disclosure policy for details.**

 You can print wallet-sized photos so they are smaller to begin with.

 Step 2.
-Cut photos into circles using paper punch.
+Cut photos into circles using a paper punch.

 Step 3.
 Use Mod Podge to attach photos to the wooden discs.